 VIP tickets are extremely limited and exclusive to Grass subscribers.
 The ticket will get you priority entry at the gates, an exclusive area very close to the stage with excellent views of all the action in comfort and facilities such as the VIP bar, toilets, and a few extra goodies.
 If you’re planning to treat yourself, make sure you’re signed up.

-It sure is, but (there’s always a but) anyone under the age of 15 attending The Grass Is Greener must be accompanied by a parent or responsible adult.
+It sure is, but (there’s always a but) anyone aged 15 or under attending The Grass Is Greener must be accompanied by a parent or responsible adult.
 We want everyone at TGIG to be safe, especially our under 18s.
 That’s why we have an Underage Policy in

 place, which forms part of our Conditions of Entry.
 This policy applies to both the event and campground areas and is consistent with several other events around the country.
 Here’s the break down:

-• All minors under 15 MUST be accompanied by a parent or responsible adult at all times, in and around the festival.
-All minors under 15 must be accompanied at the entry gates (or they will be refused entry).
+• All minors aged 15 and under MUST be accompanied by a parent or responsible adult at all times, in and around the festival.
+All minors aged 15 and under must be accompanied at the entry gates (or they will be refused entry).

-• A parent or responsible adult may accompany a maximum of 3 patrons under the age of 15.
+• A parent or responsible adult may accompany a maximum of 3 patrons aged 15 or under.

 • It is the responsibility of the parent/nominated adult to ensure that all youth patrons in their care follow instructions issued by festival staff and displayed by all permanent and temporary festival signage.